databricks-edu/build-tooling/pristine-env/README.md

 Docker image, with nothing extra installed.
 This environment is useful for cleanroom testing of the build tools.

+When you fire up the image, by virtual of the `py3dock` alias (see below), you get an Ubuntu instance with a pristine version of Python 3.
+You can install the build tools (or anything else) and run tests.
+When you exit the image, everything just goes away, and the next time you fire up the image, you start all over again with a clean environment.

 ## Create the image

 Run `./install.sh` to create a `pristine-python3` Docker image.
 This image: